Feddyweddy/New-tab-page/README.md

 *   **Custom Styling**: Use the in-page menu to adjust shortcut size, spacing, background image, and more.
 *   **Dark/Light Mode**: Toggle between themes.
 *   **Collapsible Sections**: Hide less-used shortcuts behind a chevron to keep your dashboard tidy.
+*   **Global Show/Hide Toggle**: Use the "Show/Hide All" button in the burger menu to quickly toggle the visibility of all hidden shortcuts across all sections.
 *   **Multiple Link Files**: Switch between different link collections by changing the filename in the code.
 *   **Configuration**: Export and import your entire setup, including styling and links.